tommythorsen/webpayments-demo/proposals/Apps and Workers.md

 This code should be run by the Browser while installing the Payment Service worker.
 The implementation of `PaymentAppManager.setManifest()` (or equivalent function, in case this is replaced by something else) would be a good place to do this.

+1. Let `paymentAppManifest` be the `PaymentAppManifest` instance that is currently being registered.
 1. If the [top-level browsing context](https://w3c.github.io/manifest/#dfn-top-level-browsing-context) does not have a manifest applied to it, throw some error and terminate these steps.
-2. Let `manifestUrl` be the URL of the manifest that has been applied to the [top-level browsing context](https://w3c.github.io/manifest/#dfn-top-level-browsing-context).
+1. Let `manifestUrl` be the URL of the manifest that has been applied to the [top-level browsing context](https://w3c.github.io/manifest/#dfn-top-level-browsing-context).
-3. Set the value of a new internal slot [[manifestUrl]] in the `PaymentAppManifest` interface to `manifestUrl`.
+1. Set the value of a new internal slot `paymentAppManifest.[[manifestUrl]]` to `manifestUrl`.

 ### Pseudo code that is run on PaymentRequest.show()

 This code is run by the browser in order to find all the Payment Apps and corresponding Payment Options that can handle a Payment Request.

+1. Let `matchingAppsAndOptions` be a new empty map where the keys are Web App Manifest URLs and the values are sequences of PaymentOption instances.
+1. For each `serviceWorker` in the set of all installed Service Workers, do:
+  1. If no Payment Options have been registered from this Service Worker, move onto the next item.
+  1. For each `paymentOption` in the set of Payment Options registered from this Service Worker, do:
+    1. If `paymentOption` does not [match](https://w3c.github.io/webpayments-payment-apps-api/#matching) the current Payment Request, move onto the next item.
+    1. Let `paymentAppManifest` be the `PaymentAppManifest` associated with `paymentOption`.
+    1. Let `manifestUrl` be the value of `paymentAppManifest.[[manifestUrl]]`.
+    1. If `manifestUrl` does not exist as a key in `matchingAppsAndOptions`, do:
+      1. Create a new empty sequence, and add it to `matchingAppsAndOptions`, for the key `manifestUrl`.
+    1. Let `optionSequence` be the sequence that corresponds to the key `manifestUrl` in `matchingAppsAndOptions`.
+    1. Append `paymentOption` to `optionSequence`
+1. The `matchingAppsAndOptions` map now contains all matching Payment Apps (represented by URLs to Web App Manifest files), and Payment Options.
+This map can be handed to the UI, which can display some or all of this information.